 How to Choose an HSA Administrator

-Find Information On All The Leading HSA Administrators
+Important Information On Leading HSA Administrators

-Choose an independent HSA Administrator
+Choose an Independent HSA Administrator

-Health Savings Account contributions are required by Federal law to be held by a qualified trustee or custodian.
+Health Savings Account contributions are required by federal law to be held by a qualified trustee or custodian.
 The funds can be deposited with any authorized HSA administrator, regardless of which insurance company underwrites the policy.
 Each administrator offers different features, and has a different fee schedule, summarized below.

 Our recommendation is to set up your HSA with one of the many third party financial institutions offering to administer your Health Savings Account.
 There are two main reasons for this:

 - Insurance rates constantly change, and there is a good chance that at some point you will find it financially beneficial to switch to a different plan with a different insurance company.
 Some insurance company-sponsored administrators do not pay interest to account holders who do not also carry the accompanying health insurance, or they may charge additional fees.
-You dont want to have to change your administrator if you decide to change your health insurance.
+You don’t want to have to change your administrator if you decide to change your health insurance.

 - Independent HSA administrators often provide lower fees and more investment options than those offered by the insurance company.